 - Unexplained arthritis

 - Anxiety or depression

-Diet – Large meals, fried or fatty foods, spicy dishes and harsh fibres such as wheat and bran, can irritate the lining of the digestive system and exacerbate Crohn’s symptoms.
-Eating lots of refined foods and foods high in sugar can also make the condition worse because this increases inflammation.
-To find out more about how changing your diet could help in managing your symptoms, why not Book a Consultation with Smart Nutrition.
+Diet: large meals, fried or fatty foods, spicy dishes and harsh fibres such as wheat and bran can irritate the lining of the digestive system and exacerbate Crohn’s symptoms.
+Eating lots of refined foods and foods high in sugar can also make the condition worse by increasing inflammation.

 Essential fatty acid imbalances – The chronic diarrhoea that often accompanies Crohn’s can significantly compromised the sufferers ability to absorb fats.
 The most important of these fats are the essential fatty acids which have many functions in the body including building new cells and mediating inflammatory processes.
 The inflammation responsible for Crohn’s symptoms may be significantly reduced by ensuring adequate levels of these vital nutrients.
-A Fatty Acid Test evaluates the level of red cell membrane fatty acids.
-Once the levels of the various fatty acids are known, a nutritionist can help you re-establish a balance using a combination of diet and supplements
+Once the levels of the various fatty acids are known, a nutritionist can help you re-establish a balance using a combination of diet and supplements.